Nassim Nicholas Taleb: Ideas and theories

 Taleb's book The Bed of Procrustes summarizes the central problem: "we humans, facing limits of knowledge, and things we do not observe, the unseen and the unknown, resolve the tension by squeezing life and the world into crisp commoditized ideas".
-Taleb disagrees with Platonism (i.e., theoretical) approaches to reality to the extent that they lead people to have the wrong map of reality, rather than no map at all.
+Taleb disagrees with Platonic (i.e., theoretical) approaches to reality to the extent that they lead people to have the wrong map of reality, rather than no map at all.
 He opposes most economic and grand social science theorizing, which in his view, suffers acutely from the problem of overuse of Plato's theory of forms.
-Based on these and other constructions, he advocates for what he calls a "black swan robust" society, meaning a society that can withstand difficult-to-predict events.

 He has also proposed that biological, economic, and other systems exhibit an ability to benefit and grow from volatility—including particular types of random errors and events—a characteristic of these systems that he terms antifragility.
 Relatedly, he also believes that universities are better at public relations and claiming credit than generating knowledge.
 He argues that knowledge and technology are usually generated by what he calls "stochastic tinkering" rather than by top-down directed research, and has proposed option-like experimentation as a way to outperform directed research as a method of scientific discovery, an approach he terms convex tinkering.

-Taleb has called for cancellation of the Nobel Prize in Economics, saying that the damage from economic theories can be devastating.
+Taleb has called for discontinuation of the Nobel Prize in Economics, saying that the damage from economic theories can be devastating.
 He opposes top-down knowledge as an academic illusion.
-Together with Espen Gaarder Haug, Taleb asserts that option pricing is determined in a "heuristic way" by operators, not by a model, and that models are "lecturing birds on how to fly".
-Teacher and author Pablo Triana has explored this topic with reference to Haug and Taleb, and says that perhaps Taleb is correct to urge that banks be treated as utilities forbidden to take potentially lethal risks, while hedge funds and other unregulated entities should be able to do what they want.
+Together with Espen Gaarder Haug, Taleb asserts that option pricing is determined in a "heuristic way" by market participants, not by a model, and that models are "lecturing birds on how to fly".
+Teacher and author Pablo Triana has explored this topic with reference to Haug and Taleb.
+Triana has stated that Taleb might be correct in recommending that retail banks be treated as utilities, i.e. forbidden to take potentially disastrous risks, whereas hedge funds and other less-regulated investment entities need not be subject to similar restrictions.